danielaLopes/sumo/README.md

  * [OSValidate.tar.gz](https://zenodo.org/record/8360991/files/OSValidate.tar.gz)
  * [OSTest.tar.gz](https://zenodo.org/record/8359342/files/OSTest.tar.gz)

-## Source separation

-## Target separation

-## Correlation

-## Throughput/latency
+## Experiments in the artefact evalution

+We have a selection of experiments that can be easily executed via bash scripts.
+First make sure you follow the instructions in [setup.sh](./setup.sh), which will install all the dependencies.

+### Experience 1

+### Experience 2

+### Experience 3

+### Experience 4

+### Experience 5

-To collect the latency/throughput metrics of SUMo follow the instructions in (throughput_sumo.sh)[./experiments/throughput_sumo.sh].
-It should output a plot in `sumo/experiments/plot_subsetsum2d.pdf` with the latency/throughput curve of our solution.
+To collect the latency/throughput metrics of SUMo follow the instructions in (experience5.sh)[./experiment5.sh].
+It should output a plot in `experiment5/plot_subsetsum2d.pdf` with the latency/throughput curve of our solution.
+The script also prints the point with maximum throughput.

 ### If you make use of our work please cite our NDSS'24 paper: